Come and Find Me: Production

 Zack Whedon's script Come and Find Me appeared on the 2012 Black List of un-produced scripts.
 On June 18, 2015, it was announced that Aaron Paul would next star as David in the drama which Whedon would be making his directorial debut.
 Brian Kavanaugh-Jones would produce through Automatik Entertainment along with Chris Ferguson via Oddfellows Entertainment.
-Motion Picture Capital would finance the film, while it's Leon Clarance would also be the producer.
+Motion Picture Capital would finance the film, while its Leon Clarance would also be the producer.
 On June 22, 2015, Annabelle Wallis joined the film to play the role of Claire.
 On July 22, 2015, Garret Dillahunt also signed on to star in the film to play the girl's former handler with the government.

-Principal photography on the film began on July 27, 2015 in Vancouver, British Columbia.
+Principal photography on the film began on July 27, 2015, in Vancouver, British Columbia.
 Filming ended on August 28, 2015.

 Release

-In May 2016, Saban Films acquired U.S distribution rights to the film.
+In May 2016, Saban Films acquired the U.S. distribution rights to the film.
 The film was released in a limited release and through video on demand on November 11, 2016.